galihif/Propertio.id/README.md

 ## Features

 - Virtual tour 360 feature for immersive property exploration
-- Easy property search and filtering by location, price, and other criteria
+- Easy property search and filtering by keyword, property type, and listing type
 - Detailed property listings with photos, descriptions, and specifications
-- Save favorite properties for future reference
+- Share properties to other apps
 - Contact property owners or agents directly from the app

 ## Technologies Used